TU-Dortmund-CS-LS12-DAES-teaching/fp_llvm/exercises/exercise1.md

 ## Requirements

-At this point you should have scecessfully finished the Setup in the Readme and be able to build the project.
+At this point you should have successfully finished the Setup in the Readme and be able to build the project.
 You have also amde yourself familiar with the different LLVM Passes and how they work.

 ## Goals
 In this exercise you will learn how to write a LLVM Pass and traverse the Code of a programm and to work with Values.